BDC Hamburger Icon

 Learn more about the industry.

-Professional accountants mostly know about accounting.
-However, if you are working for a company, it can be helpful to know more about its industry.
-Talk to executives in different departments to get a fuller understanding of the company’s business and forces that impact it.
+It can be helpful to know more about the industry you work in.
+Talk to executives in different departments or related businesses to get a fuller understanding of the industry and forces that impact it.
+Trade magazines and online sites may also have useful information.
 Having knowledge about the market, demand trends, vendors, regulations and marketing initiatives that impact the company offers a big picture so you can make strategic recommendations that will benefit the company.

 What are the top skills of a great accountant?

 Modern accounting requires much more than crunching numbers and balancing ledgers.
 Accountants have the difficult job of balancing technical hard skills with interpersonal soft skills to help their businesses grow.
-These are the soft and hard skills you need to be a great accountant and the skills to look for when hiring an accountant.
+These are the hard and soft skills you need to do a great job of accounting for your business or to look for when hiring an accountant.

 What are soft skills in accounting?

-Soft skills are less tangible and more difficult to measure than hard skills; they are usually learned through experience.
+Soft skills are less tangible and more difficult to measure than hard skills.
+While they are usually learned through experience, soft skills can also be developed.
 Here are the top soft skills every accountant needs:

 • Communication: Today’s accounting and finance professionals aren’t just expected to crunch numbers; they need the ability to tell the story behind the numbers in an interesting, easily understandable manner.
 This is especially true when communicating with colleagues or clients who are unfamiliar with accounting terms.
-On top of excellent verbal communication skills, accountants must have strong business writing skills to compose clean, concise, and accurate emails, reports and documents.
+Jain said strong communication is critical and suggested training in negotiation, conflict resolution or public speaking to increase expertise.
+On top of excellent verbal communication skills, accountants must also have strong business writing skills to compose concise and accurate emails, reports and documents.

-• Organization: Accountants must be highly organized in order to manage multiple accounts and clients, meet company deadlines, and follow proper guidelines.
+• Organization: Accountants must be highly organized to manage multiple accounts and clients, meet company deadlines and follow proper guidelines.
 Accountants deal with a significant amount of paperwork, and a disorganized individual may find it difficult to file sensitive documents correctly or on time.

-• Time management: Most accountants work on multiple projects at once, which means their time management and multitasking skills must be exceptional.
-Furthermore, time management is crucial during tax season, when accountants must go above and beyond to meet their companies’ and clients’ needs.
+• Time management: Most business owners and accountants work on multiple projects at once, which means their time management and multitasking skills must be exceptional.
+Furthermore, time management is crucial during tax season and at other deadlines, when accountants must go above and beyond to meet their companies’ and clients’ needs.

-• Problem-solving: Every organization encounters financial discrepancies that must be accounted for.
-Great accountants have critical-thinking and problem-solving skills to address financial errors and think creatively to solve complex issues.
+• Problem-solving: Every organization encounters process issues, financial discrepancies or personnel problems that must be solved.
+Great accountants have critical thinking and problem-solving skills to address complex issues.

 FYIDid you know

-Problem-solving skills are just as crucial for an accountant as technical expertise and hard skills are, as even small financial discrepancies can have huge repercussions for businesses in any industry.
+Problem-solving skills are just as crucial for an accountant as technical expertise and hard skills are.
+Even small unresolved issues can have huge repercussions for businesses.

-• Flexibility: Businesses today need accountants who can adapt to the many changes guaranteed to occur in any organization.
-As technology and practices evolve, accountants must be prepared to learn and master the changes almost immediately.
+• Flexibility: Accountants today must be able to adapt to the many changes guaranteed to occur in any organization.
+As technology and practices evolve, you or your accounting team must be prepared to learn and master the changes almost immediately.
 Accountants are also expected to stay abreast of in-house changes, such as new platforms and fluctuations in project workloads, in addition to those resulting from new rules and laws.

 What are specialized skills in accounting?

-Sean Peek and Dachondra Cason contributed to this article.
+Sally Herigstad and Sean Peek contributed to this article.

 Did you find this content helpful?